IFTTT Alternatives: For People Ready to Scale

 Pros

-• Deep integrations with ERP and CRM platforms.
+• Deep integrations with systems such as Salesforce, NetSuite, Workday, and ServiceNow.

 Cons

-• High cost makes it less practical for smaller teams.
+• High cost puts it out of reach for smaller teams.

 Pabbly Connect – Best budget-friendly automation